microsoft/nni/docs/en_US/Tutorial/WebUI.md

 The trial may have many intermediate results in the training progress.
 In order to see the trend of some trials more clearly, we set a filtering function for the intermediate result graph.

 You may find that these trials will get better or worse at one of intermediate results.
-In other words, this is an important and relevant intermediate node.
+In other words, this is an important and relevant intermediate result.
 To take a closer look at the point here, you need to enter its corresponding abscissa value at #Intermediate.

 And then input the range of metrics on this intermedia result.
 Like below picture, it chooses No. 4 intermediate result and set the range of metrics to 0.8-1.